MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files/performance/files-troubleshoot-performance.md

 #### Solution

-- If you're using a standard file share, [enable large file shares](/azure/storage/files/storage-how-to-create-file-share#enable-large-file-shares-on-an-existing-account) on your storage account and [increase the size of file share quota to take advantage of the large file share support](/azure/storage/files/storage-how-to-create-file-share#expand-existing-file-shares).
-Large file shares support great IOPS and bandwidth limits.
-See [Azure Files scalability and performance targets](/azure/storage/files/storage-files-scale-targets) for details.
-- If you're using a premium file share, increase the provisioned file share size to increase the IOPS limit.
+If you're using a premium file share, increase the provisioned file share size to increase the IOPS limit.
 To learn more, see the [Understanding provisioning for premium file shares](/azure/storage/files/understanding-billing#provisioned-model).

 ### Cause 2: Metadata or namespace heavy workload